Renting: your options as a single parent

 Private landlords usually ask you to pay a deposit before moving in, which should be held in a secure deposit scheme and then refunded when you move out as long as you leave the property in the same state you found it.
 You’ll usually also be asked to pay the first month’s rent in advance.

 If there are no tenancy support schemes listed for your area, check locally for other schemes that may be available.
-Contact your local council or use Shelter’s directory to find an advice service in your local area.
+Use Shelter’s directory or contact your local council to find an advice service in your area.

 If you receive income-related benefits such as jobseekers or employment and support allowance, income support or pension credit you may qualify for a budgeting loan from Jobcentre Plus to pay rent in advance.
 The loan is repayable and must be repaid within a two year period, but no interest is charged.
 A budgeting loan can also be used to pay for the cost of moving, or for essential items such as furniture or equipment in your new home.